NOSiCode-CV/igrp-studio-springboot-engine/README.md

 /*
 * when ns=model it will check if that model exist in json config.
 * when ns=dto it will check if that dto exist in json config
-* when ns=java it will check if that java class exists on the * allowed list
+* when ns=java it will check if that java class exists on the java allowed list */
-* when ns=local it will check if that type name exist on DTO wide config, it will check if this DTO has that name as Generic Param Type
-*/
 // JAVA LIST

 export const JAVA_TYPES: Map<string, TypeMetadata> = new Map(Object.entries({
-  'boolean': { name: 'boolean', primitive: true }, 'char': { name: 'char', primitive: true },
+  'boolean': { name: 'boolean', primitive: true }, 'short': { name: 'short', primitive: true },
-  'short': { name: 'short', primitive: true },
+  'char': { name: 'char', primitive: true },
   'int': { name: 'int', primitive: true },
   'long': { name: 'long', primitive: true },
   'float': { name: 'float', primitive: true },